WordPress/gutenberg/packages/interactivity/docs/2-api-reference.md

 #### `wp-effect`

 It runs a callback **when the node is created and runs it again when the state or context changes**.

-You can attach several effects to the same DOM element by using the syntax`data-wp-effect--[unique-id]`.
+You can attach several effects to the same DOM element by using the syntax `data-wp-effect--[unique-id]`. _The unique id doesn't need to be unique globally, it just needs to be different than the other unique ids of the `wp-effect` directives of that DOM element._

-_Example of `wp-on` directive_
+_Example of `wp-effect` directive_
 ```html
 <div
   data-wp-context='{ "counter": 0 }'